PaxalsDisipler/TTK4145-Examprep/scheduling.md

 ```

 ### Utilization-based analysis for FPS
-If the following condition is `true` then all N tasks will meet their deadline and we have a schedulable set of tasks:
+If the following condition is `true` then all N tasks will meet their deadlines and we have a schedulable set of tasks:
   > ![](utilization-formula.png)
   >
   > Assuming _the simple task model_ holds. _U_ is the total utilization of the task set.